shekharaditya7/shekharaditya7/README.md

 - 👀 I’m interested in Web Development!
 - 🌱 I’m currently exploring Reactjs, Nextjs.
 - 💞️ I’m looking to collaborate on web and related stuff.
-- 📫 Reach my via mail : shekharaditya7@gmail.com
+- 📫 Reach me via mail : shekharaditya7@gmail.com

 <!---
 shekharaditya7/shekharaditya7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.